Jonesey13/DevOps-Unit-1-Workshop/README.md

 - Create a new file called `hello3.sh` in the terminal by typing `touch hello3.sh` and pressing Enter.
 - Open the file:
   - In Visual Studio Code by typing `code hello3.sh` and pressing Enter.
-  - Using your chosen text editer e.g. `nano hello3.sh` and pressing Enter.
+  - Using your chosen text editor e.g. `nano hello3.sh` and pressing Enter.
 - Add the following content to the file:
     ```bash
     greetings=("Hello, World" "Bonjour, le monde" "Hola, mundo" "Ciao, mondo")